mkolenda/data_summary_challenge/README.md

 Feel free to email ([mkolenda@priviahealth.com](mailto:mkolenda@priviahealth.com)) if you have any questions.

+This is my submission to the Privia Health - Coding Challenge.

 ## Submission Instructions
 1. First, fork this project on github.
 You will need to create an account if you don't already have one.
 1. Next, complete the project as described below within your fork.